Gary RieschelCo-Founder and Partner

-Franklin currently serves on the board of six public biotechnology companies: Five Prime Therapeutics, Inc., Bellus Health, Inc., ESSA Pharma, Inc., Proteostasis, Inc., Tocagen, Inc. and Kezar Life Sciences.
-Previous public company board service included 11 years with Seattle Genetics, Inc., seven years with VaxGen, Inc. (vaccines/biodefense) and Aurinia (previously Isotechnika), based in Canada.
-He also serves or has served on private biotech company boards including Atreca, Inc., Applied Therapeutics, Inc., Immune Design, Inc. (Merck acquisition 2019), Rain Therapeutics, Inc., CERUS Endovascular, Inc., Caprion Proteomics, Inc. (sold July 2012) and ViroChem Pharma, Inc. which was purchased by Vertex Pharmaceuticals, Inc. for $400 million in 2009.
-Mr. Berger has led multiple M&A analyses resulting in >$3 billion in transaction value.
+Franklin currently serves on the board of six public biotechnology companies: Five Prime Therapeutics (NASDAQ: FPRX), Bellus Health (NASDAQ: BLU), ESSA Pharma (NASDAQ: EPIX), Proteostasis (NASDAQ:PTI), Tocagen (NASDAQ: TOCA), and Kezar Life Sciences (NASDAQ:KZR).
+Previous public company board service includes eleven years with Seattle Genetics, seven years with VaxGen, (vaccines/biodefense) and Aurinia (previously Isotechnika), based in Canada.
+He also serves or has served on private biotech company boards including Atreca, Applied Therapeutics, Immune Design, (acquired by Merck in 2019), Rain Therapeutics, CERUS Endovascular, Caprion Proteomics, (sold in July 2012) and ViroChem Pharma, which was purchased by Vertex Pharmaceuticals, for $400 million in 2009.
+Franklin has led multiple M&A analyses resulting in >$3 billion in transaction value.

-Mr. Berger started his consulting practice in 2003 after leaving J. P. Morgan Securities, Inc. as head of biotechnology equity research.
+Franklin started his consulting practice in 2003 after leaving J. P. Morgan Securities, Inc. as head of biotechnology equity research.
 His clients were exclusively biotechnology industry participants including major biopharmaceutical firms, mid-capitalization biotechnology companies, specialist asset managers and venture capital companies.
 Assignments included business development, strategic advisory/financings, partnering and royalty acquisitions.
-Past mandates included Stemcentrx, PDL BioPharma, Inc., Intra-Cellular Therapeutics, Inc., Serono, Merck KGaA, Threshold Pharmaceuticals, Valeant (formerly Biovail), Kleiner Perkins Caufield & Byers (incomplete list).
+Some of his past mandates include Stemcentrx, PDL BioPharma, Inc., Intra-Cellular Therapeutics, Serono, Merck KGaA, Threshold Pharmaceuticals, Valeant (formerly Biovail), Kleiner Perkins Caufield & Byers.

-As a senior portfolio manager on the buy-side, Mr. Berger worked at Sectoral Asset Management as a co-founder of the small-cap focused NEMO Fund from 2007 through June 2008.
-Franklin reduced his consulting practice commitment during his full-time employment with Sectoral Asset Management.
+As a senior portfolio manager on the buy-side, Franklin worked at Sectoral Asset Management as a co-founder of the small-cap focused NEMO Fund from 2007 through June 2008.
+He reduced his consulting practice commitment during his full time employment with Sectoral Asset Management.

-Institutional Investor Magazine ranked him #3 on J. P. Morgan’s All-Star Research Team.
-The Wall Street Journal selected Mr. Berger as the No. 1 ranked biotechnology analyst in its All-Star Analyst Survey in 1997 and No. 2 ranked in the WSJ’s 2000 Survey.
+Institutional Investor Magazine ranked Franklin #3 on J. P. Morgan’s All-Star Research Team.
+The Wall Street Journal selected him as the No. 1 ranked biotechnology analyst in its All-Star Analyst Survey in 1997 and No. 2 ranked in the WSJ’s 2000 Survey.
 In 2000, he became a Founding Fellow of the Biotechnology Study Center at New York University School of Medicine.

 Robert HeadleySenior Advisor